casper-hansen/Flask-Stripe-MySQL-Bootstrapped/README.md

     - Unit/integration testing?
     - Logging?
     - Microservices?
-- Split some HTML in partial files
 - Move on to upgrading/downgrading monthly and yearly plans
 - Add billing information (invoice date, description, amount, was it paid)
 - Variable builder
-- Make login page use base template

 # Installation